 For locating peaks and motifs in ChIP-Seq data, we use MACS for peaks and Homer for motifs.
 The report includes a simple peak intensity line graph and a distance-from-peak heatmap:

 For the DESeq workflow for RNA-Seq data, we feature a volcano plot that includes interactive sliders and a filter box, and an accompanying heatmap.
 Users can download the volcano plot as a .png/.svg.

-Feel free to explore these plots and many others with your own data by signing up free for our two-week Basepair demo.
+Feel free to explore these plots and many others with your own data by signing up free for our 14-day Basepair demo.

 Exploring raw data in Basepair’s Genome Browser

 Each report includes a Genome Browser, an interactive visualization of your raw data.